sidecartridge/sidecart-site-dev-docs/userguide.md

 ## Floppies Emulation

-{: .warning }
-The Floppies Emulation feature is currently in preview.
-It remains under active development.
-If you opt to use it in read-write mode, ensure backups are made of your floppy images.
-{: .warning}

 The Floppies Emulation represents a significant enhancement to the SidecarT board.
 With this, the Atari ST can interface with floppy images on a microSD card as though they were actual floppy disks.
 Here's how to get started with Floppies Emulation.

 ### Pre-requisite: Hosting Floppy Images on microSD